joetjo/jopLauncher/README.md

 Edit SbSGL.json in home dir.

-# What will be in next version ?

-Last version is 2021.1.2709a
+# Last version is 2021.1.2709a

 Add MarkdownHelper to update markdown files from companion application.

 # Known bugs

-None
+- report generation (for companion app ) does not reload report definition on each run

 # Known limitations
 - mapping name may be identical to a real other process name when loading process - to check
 - missing scrollbar or pagination on extended display for excluded game platform and launchers
 - refresh notification close launchers or excluded game
 - it's not possible to start a game in admin mode

 Bug tracking system : None yet.
 Will be setup when needed.

+# What will be in next version ?

+Not planned yet

 # Future potential minor enhancements